Skip to main content

 Benefits Access

-There are a variety of public and private benefits programs that provide financial and other types of assistance to economically insecure older Americans.
+A variety of public and private benefits programs provide financial and other types of assistance to economically insecure older Americans.
 These programs can help people pay for food, prescriptions, utilities, health care, and more.
-That may sound like good news, but unfortunately, a large portion of this aid goes unclaimed every year.
-Learn more about NCOA's programs and products that provide hope for economically insecure older adults.
+But a large portion of this aid goes unclaimed every year.
+Learn more about NCOA's programs and products helping economically insecure older adults.

 Close up of a SNAP sign on the window of grocery store.